graemeblair/ddorg/README.md

 2. [Change the default shell](https://apple.stackexchange.com/a/232983) to the latest Bash version.

 3. [Install](https://apple.stackexchange.com/a/69332) the GNU versions of the shell utilities (coreutils, findutils, gnu-tar, gnu-sed, gawk, gnutls, gnu-indent, gnu-getopt, grep) and [set them as default](https://stackoverflow.com/a/16288733) on your path.
 An example of what the `/etc/paths` file should look like is [here](https://gist.github.com/Nick-Rivera/0d7d841ebb3aeff3e9cd556b43344459).
-Add the first five lines in that example file to your `/etc/paths` file.
+Add the first five lines in that example file to the top of your `/etc/paths` file.

 4. Install Node, Python 3, Hugo, Pandoc, and Pandoc-citeproc with Homebrew:
 `brew install node python hugo pandoc pandoc-citeproc`.